8n8/bigwebthing/README.md

 ## Proof of work

-Some APIs are protected by a proof of work problem.
+Some API routes are protected by a proof of work problem.
 To create a proof of work token, the user must download some unique bytes and a difficulty value from the server, and find some more unique bytes that will create a 32-byte slow hash with all the bytes greater than the difficulty.
 The 'slow' hash should not be that slow.
 It should be slow enough that any implementation details apart from hashing are amortised.
 So a proof of work token is like this:

 + 16 bytes: unique from the server
 + 8 bytes: calculated by the client